algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 $$

 ### Files
-There is the list of documents witch are including in Files :
+Here is the list of documents which are included in Files:
 - Project Charter
 - Functional Specification
 - Technical Specification